Skip to main content

 }

-Combine each href in _links with your SDP base URL and send a GET request with the appropriate authentication to retrieve content, encounter content, status, or transcripts.
+Combine each href in _links with your SDP base URL and send a GET request with the appropriate authentication to retrieve content, structured data, encounter resources, status, or transcripts.
 The sessions array lists all session IDs for this encounter.
 Failure: When a session or note generation fails, your endpoint receives a payload like this:

 JSON